LOADING ...

 You going uphill I'd hit my stride

-But coming she'd sail on by!
+But coming down sail on by!

-When I finally up with her
+When I finally caught up her

 She "Not bad for somebody ablebodied.